 The M6 Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the SX530 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX530 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX530 was succeeded by the Canon SX540.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon M6 Mark II better than the Canon SX530 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS M6 Mark II: